3Dpass/3DP/pallets/poscan/README.md

 `hashes: Option<Vec<H256>>`  - the hashes (10 at max) of the object HASH ID (ex. the top10 hashes Grid2D output)

+`properties: Vec<SpConsensusPoscanPropValue> (Vec<PropValue>)` - the list of the object properties, which might be used for its tokenization (Non-fungible, Share, Weight, Density, etc).
+Each property is defined by two parameters:
+- `propIdx: u32` - the property index on the `poScan` module storage (ex, 0 - Non-fungible; 1 - Share)
+- `maxValue: u128` - Max Supply limit for tokens, backed by this property (might be issued afterwards, if having the object `Approved`). `maxValue: 1` is a must for the `propIdx: 0` (Non-fungible).
+A value in the format of `10^x` is a must for the `propIdx: 1`(Share).
+For example, `maxValue: 1000000` or `maxValue: 1000` are both correct, and the `maxValue: 2000000` or `maxValue: 1234567` are incorrect.

 ### 2. poscan_getPoscanObject